-The goods yard was on both side of the line.
+The goods yard was on both sides of the line.
 The yard with a shed was to the north, approached from the west.
 Another yard, with a loop off the main line which ran round the south side of the westbound platform, was to the south and was accessed from the east.
 Of this a single siding, the west end of the loop, remains.

 The original yard, somewhat smaller, had turnplates and the goods loop was a later addition.